 Cash deposits are held by banks qualified as public depositories under Florida law.
 All deposits are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool under Chapter 280, Florida Statutes.
-The School's cash consists primarily of demand deposits with financial institutions.
+The School's cash consists primarily of demand and savings deposits and certificates of deposit with financial institutions.